danbev/learning-nodejs/README.md

 The source for these tests can be found in `doc/api/addons.md` and these might need to be updated if a change to all tests is required, for a concrete example we wanted to update the build/Release/addon directory to be different depending on the build type (Debug/Release) and I forgot to update these tests.

+### Using nvm with Node.js source
+Install to the nvm versions directory:

+    $ make install DESTDIR=~/.nvm/versions/node/ PREFIX=v8.0.0

+You can then use nvm to list that version and versions:

+   $ nvm ls
+         v6.5.0
+         v7.0.0
+         v7.4.0
+         v8.0.0

+   $ nvm use 8